Lost-Entrepreneur439/thinkpad-t480s-hackintosh/README.md

 # thinkpad-t480s-hackintosh
- A prebuilt OpenCore EFI for macOS Ventura on the Lenovo ThinkPad T480s
+A prebuilt OpenCore EFI for macOS on the Lenovo ThinkPad T480s

+**WARNING!
+If running Sonoma, ethernet IS required for initial half of setup if you use an internet-based installer.
+You will need to install Heliport for Wi-Fi.
+Ventura users can use Wi-Fi with no issues.**

+Use 1.x releases for Ventura, 2.x releases for Sonoma.

-This is a macOS Ventura EFI for the Lenovo ThinkPad T480s, with support for Intel Wi-Fi cards.
-13.5.2 working, with OpenCore 0.9.4 and fully up to date kexts.
-Remember to keep your kexts and OpenCore up to date!
-Remember to change your SMBIOS data too.
+This is a macOS EFI for the Lenovo ThinkPad T480s, with support for Intel Wi-Fi cards.
+Ventura and Sonoma compatible.

 Follow the "Downloading macOS" section in the Dortania guide to get macOS. ***Support will not be offered if you get macOS from any other source.*** https://dortania.github.io/OpenCore-Install-Guide/installer-guide/windows-install.html#downloading-macos.
 After installing macOS, you will need to disable force clicking, as by default macOS will register all clicks as force clicks (System Settings -> Trackpad -> Uncheck "Force Click and haptic feedback")